tracerinteractive/TaskForce/README.md

 ![GitHub Connect](https://github.com/tracerinteractive/TaskForce/assets/43829991/823b3af5-6a8f-4b77-91b9-2df984e1d96c)

-Click the *LINK ACCOUNT* button and accept the Unreal Engine EULA.
+Check the box and accept the Unreal Engine EULA.
 Scroll to the bottom and click *AGREE*.
-Then click the *LINK ACCOUNT* button again and GitHub will open in a popup.
+Then click the *LINK ACCOUNT* button and GitHub will open in a popup.
 If you were not logged in then it will ask you for your GitHub username and password.
-Now click the *Authorize EpicGames* button in the popup to complete the account linking.
+Now click the *Authorize EpicGames* button in the popup to link your accounts.

 ![Link Account](https://github.com/tracerinteractive/TaskForce/assets/43829991/3168aded-58f0-455a-9d1f-0f7d58e6bf6b)

-You must now accept the organization invitation on GitHub!
+You must now accept the invitation on GitHub!
 There will be an email in your inbox.
 > Or just click here: [github.com/orgs/EpicGames/invitation](https://github.com/orgs/EpicGames/invitation)

 ![Invite Email](https://github.com/tracerinteractive/TaskForce/assets/43829991/bcb69b2b-c90b-4f71-947d-b4278ecff74c)